ReforgeHQ/sdk-ruby/README.md

-# prefab-cloud-ruby
+# Reforge SDK for Ruby

-Ruby Client for Reforge Feature Flags, Dynamic log levels, and Config as a Service: https://launch.reforge.com
+Ruby Client for Reforge Feature Flags and Config as a Service: https://launch.reforge.com

 ```ruby
 client = Reforge::Client.new